How Often Should You Do a Website Checkup?

 Website Hosting & Site Monitoring

 Our care plans all include WordPress website hosting and all the technical support that ensures your website is always online.
-We help our clients migrate to servers that provide 99.9% uptime guarantee and unlimited bandwidth to make sure you reach all potential customers at all times.
+We help our clients migrate to servers that provide a 99.9% uptime guarantee and unlimited bandwidth to make sure you reach all potential customers at all times.

 As brands move to digital business models and conduct more work online, ensuring your website is live and online 24/7 is becoming increasingly important.
 Companies lose approximately $100 million per year due to downtime issues, many of which are caused by human error.